 The course is designed for educators who teach or support students struggling in math and those with dyscalculia or math learning disabilities.

 Online coursework is organized into 10 modules with each module requiring approximately 3 hours of work.
 Each module consists of a narrated video presentation, articles to read, instructional videos, and resources for further learning.
 At the end of each module, participants will respond to a discussion question and complete a short quiz.
-Live (virtual) workshops in Option 2 are designed to support the delivery of instruction, lesson planning, and assessment interpretation.

 - The Neuroscience of Math and Dyscalculia